Updated: June 2018

 Olympia HSA Basic is a stripped down version of the PLUS package.
 You receive a Health Spending Account with no administration fees.
 No insurance plans are included.

-If you're not ready to sign up for the Olympia HSA, take a look at our in-depth walkthrough guide:
+If you're not yet ready to sign up with Olympia, take a look at our in-depth HSA Walkthrough: